Redeeming your Avios for flights should be simple, but that is not always the case. Here are some tips to help you get the flights you want.

 All airlines including BA, constantly change destinations, aircraft types and frequencies.
 This usually means extra Avios availability being released.
 If you subscribe to this blog, you will find out pretty quickly if there are major changes.
 It may still be worth subscribing to one of the route change websites.
 Obviously by the time you read about a change on a blog, everyone else is now trying to get Avios seats.
 If you subscribe to a route change website, you will know as soon as the change is filed.
 When the tickets first go on sale there will always be at least 2 Club seats available on Avios and potentially some First seats too (but not guaranteed).
 I use routesonline.com and get daily emails of all route changes.

 More seats can be added at any point (including First) and the best time to check for new availability is 00:30 UK time.
-You will need to do this every day unless you pay for Expert Flyer where you can set an alert for reward seats becoming available.
+You will need to do this every day unless you use a specialist website.
+You can pay for Expert Flyer where you can set an alert for reward seats becoming available.
 I talked about Expert Flyer here.
-For last minute bookings, officially they can be made up to 24 hours before departure, but in practice redemptions can be made up to an hour before departure at Heathrow.
+A more simple and free option is baredemptionfinder.com.
+You can set up alerts to be emailed to you for free on flights in any specific class over a range of dates.
+The free service will only check for new redemption seats every 24 hours but there is also a paid service for £3 a month which searches every hour.
+For last minute bookings, officially they can be made up to 24 hours before departure, but in practice, redemptions can be made up to an hour before departure at Heathrow.

 If you are trying to get availability for a popular route such as Cape Town, Australia or Mauritius you should call as soon as redemptions open at midnight UK time (1am during British Summer Time).
-If you want to do this, there is this free website which will show you which BA call centre is open.
+You will need to call a non UK BA office as the UK one will be closed.
 The telephone numbers for BA call centres are here.
 You should call on the day that the outbound opens and book a one way ticket.
 Then at D-355 for the inbound, do the same again.
 Obviously if you book the outbound, then there is no guarantee you will get the inbound.
 However Avios flights can be cancelled up to 24 hours prior, albeit for a £35 fee.

-One of the best value redemptions for Club World is the BA 1 JFK to New York, in terms of the product.
-I recently went on this flight and it was a big step above Club World in many ways.
+One of the best value redemptions for Club World is the BA 1 JFK to New York, in terms of the unique all business class product.
 You can read my review here.
 This all business class flight is now available for the World Traveller Plus Avios if you have a Lloyds Avios upgrade voucher.
 Even at the normal prices, it is well worth trying for, if you are planning a New York trip.